Skip to main content

 This test is conducted by plugging the portable appliance into power and testing the functionality of the RCD by pressing the push button.
 This test is most conducted on power boards that contain RCD's.
 This quick and simple test is commonly used with portable RCDs and should be performed daily or before each time you use the equipment – whichever is the longer.
 However, it is not particularly accurate and should never be relied on as a reliable assessment of the equipment working correctly.

-Want more information about electrical testing?
-Contact us today for a free quote.
+Want more information about electrical testing? contact us today for a free quote.
 Learn more about our Test & Tag services, Fire protection services, or Emergency Exit Light Testing services.

 Intervals of RCD Electrical Testing